 - (5) The Corner-Area.
-From each cornerflag post a quarter circle, having a radius of 1 yard, shall be drawn inside the field of play. - (6) The Goals.
+From each corner-flag post a quarter circle, having a radius of 1 yard, shall be drawn inside the field of play. - (6) The Goals.
 The goals shall be placed on the centre of each goal-line and shall consist of two upright posts, equidistant from the corner-flags and 8 yards apart (inside measurement), joined by a horizontal cross-bar the lower edge of which shall be 8 ft. from the ground.
 The width and depth of the goal-posts and the width and depth of the cross-bars shall not exceed 5 inches (12 cm).
 The goal-posts and the cross-bars shall have the same width.

 Nets may be attached to the posts, crossbars and ground behind the goals.
-They should be appropriately supported and be so placed as to allow the goal-keeper ample room.
+They should be appropriately supported and be so placed as to allow the goal-keeper ample room. equipment which must conform to the regulations.
+All cases of failure to provide standard equipment must be reported to F.I.F.A.